cypriansakwa/zk-lessons-noir-psi-onchain/README.md

 ## ℹ️ Notes

 - All arithmetic is modulo the Noir circuit field prime.
-- Only C (the result) is public; A and B remain secret.
+- Only y (the result) is public; W and x remain secret.
 - For production, validate all inputs for expected ranges/types.
 - Make sure toolchain versions match for proof/verification compatibility.